 - Cut the broccoli florets from the stem and chop them into smaller pieces.

-- In a large mixing bowl, combine broccoli, cucumber, Feta, pine nuts, green onion, dill weed, mint, salt and pepper.
+- In a large mixing bowl, combine broccoli, cucumber, Feta, pine nuts, green onion, dill weed, and mint.
 Stir until mixed together.

-- In a small bowl, mix Greek yogurt, mayo, sugar and lime juice.
+- In a small bowl, whist together Greek yogurt, mayo, sugar, lime juice, salt, and pepper.

-- Mix the sauce into veggies until all veggies are evenly covered.
+- Mix the sauce into veggies until all veggies are evenly coated.

 - I recommend letting it sit in the fridge for a couple of hours before serving.
-Stir again and serve!
+Give it a quick mix and serve.